DomiKamu/OhmerPrems/README.md

 ![](doc/images/KlokSpidMkII_Model1_SH.png)

-Below, another example of **25% tilted triangle** waveform, sent to output 2 - output ratio is set to BPM **/2** (visible in top left box). *Tilt* parameter (third menu item replaces *P-With* and *Density* seen above, due to triangle waveform context) is set by unipolar 0V/10V "CV5" input (tilt parameter is user-defined to default 0%, here is a constant +0.25V applied on "CV5" input, who set the triangle's *Tilt* parameter to 25%, instead), the result shape is visible on VCV Scope module.
+Below, another example of **25% tilted triangle** waveform, sent to output 2 - output ratio is set to BPM **/2** (visible in top left box). *Tilt* parameter (third menu item replaces *P-With* and *Density* seen above, due to triangle waveform context) is set by unipolar 0V/10V "CV5" input (tilt parameter is user-defined to default 0%, here is a constant +0.25V applied on "CV5" input, who set the triangle's *Tilt* parameter to 25%, instead), the result shape is visible on VCV Scope module, the upper edge of triangle (maximum height) is at 25% of the lower vertice.
 For triangle waveform, by setting *Tilt* parameter to 0% (either defined by user, and possibily modulated by one or many CV sources), this will output a **sawtooth down** signal (right-angled triangle).
 By setting *Tilt* parameter to 100%, this will generate a **sawtooth up** signal, instead (right-angled triangle too).
 By setting *Tilt* parameter to 50%, this will generate a **perfect isosceles triangle**.
 And so on...
 In this example, *Amplitude* is set to (default) 10V, *V-Offset* is set to (default) 0V, "bipolar around offset" is enabled, by this way, generated voltages by this triangle waveform always stay inside -5V/+5V range.

 ![](doc/images/KlokSpidMkII_Model2_25pct_Tilted_Triangle.png)